dsam7/cse6242-NBA/README.txt

         d.
 In the `analysis.html` web page, view interesting tabulated results and inferences drawn from the predictions of the ML models.

 3. Choropleth: *Insert demo instructions*
+    i.
+Python notebook:
+        a.
+Data is already preprocessed and in the folder, but to process the data again you can open the nba_against_stats.ipynb and run all the cells
+        b.
+This will store the data in the .csv files ii. d3 visualizations:
+        a.
+Navigate to the "Shooting Choropleth Map" folder and run `python -m http.server 8080`.
+        b.
+Once in the http://localhost:8080/, navigate to choropleth.html
+        c.
+On the page, use the dropdown menu to select a particular statistic.
+The map will update to display the statistic you have chosen.